 We’re advocates of the idea that knowledge is empowering, and the more you know about infertility and all of the elements surrounding it, the better.
 We’ve written an eBook called Getting Pregnant 101: Facts, Myths, and Secrets to Fertility.
 In it you’ll find more of what you have learned here today, as well as several additional things we couldn’t dive into in this post.
 Download your free copy here!

 On the other hand, if you are at the point where you don’t want to read anything else, but still want some help, feel free to reach out directly.
-Learn more about becoming a Center of Reproductive Medicine patient by clicking here.
+Make an appointment with the Center of Reproductive Medicine today.